ccmpb/server/README.md

-# Vagrant & Ansible Webserver
+# Composer installable LNMP server

 #### Vagrant config with Ansible provisioning for a LNMP server
 #### Included Packages